lkuper/CSE290Q-2019-09/course-overview.md

 ### How to structure your response

-You can structure your response around the following questions:
+Try to structure your response around the following questions:

   1. What's this paper about?
 (Summarize the paper and its contributions in your own words.)
   2. What's one thing I learned?